-During the year, we welcomed a new gas Member, a new electricity Member and two new water services Members.
-A small local government water services provider ceased to be a Member of the Company, as they were granted an exemption by the Minister for Water from section 5(1) of the Water Services Act 2012.
-As at 30 June 2017 there were 32 Members of the Company and a list of these Members is included in the Company Particulars section of the report.
+During the year, we welcomed three new gas Members and one water Member ceased their membership as they were granted an exemption by the Minister for Water from section 5(1) of the Water Services Act 2012.
+As at 30 June 2018, there were 33 Members of the Company and a list of these Members is included in the Company Particulars section of the report.